Overview of IEC 60601 Certification

 Other requirements under IEC 60601 Standard are as follows:

-The document under IEC 60601 is not mentioned, and for IEC 60601 Certification, documents similar to ISO 14971 Certification are required only.
-And the following are the documents required for ISO 14971 Certification:
+The necessary paper under IEC 60601 is not mentioned, and for IEC 60601 Certification, necessary papers similar to ISO 14971 Certification are required only.
+And the following are the necessary papers required for ISO 14971 Certification:

 - Risk management plan